gvwilson/thirdbit/src/fiction/iffy/index.md

 hold it *there*,
 and—

-As Benício raised his hand Doctor Johel shouted, "Wait!"
+As Benício raised his hand Wales shouted, "Wait!"
 Iffy tackled the Ecologist,
 grabbing his arm and knocking him clumsily to the ground.
 The EMP that was supposed to scramble his brain